SekerDAO/Usul/README.md

 Welcome to the [Zodiac](https://github.com/gnosis/zodiac) Seele Module.

 This module is another tool in the Zodiac DAO technology stack.
-This module provides a proposal core that can take swappable voting contracts, allowing DAOs to choose different on-chain voting methods that best suit their needs.
+This module provides a proposal core that can register swappable voting contracts, allowing DAOs to choose various on-chain voting methods that best suit their needs.

 The available voting methods as of this time are...
-- ERC20 delegation
+- Linear Voting ERC20 delegation
-- Compound ERC20 delegation
+- Linear Voting Compound ERC20 delegation
+- Linear Voting + Membership
 - Quadratic Voting + Membership
 - Single Voting
 - Commitment Voting